 Furthermore, you have more to worry about here than you think.
 Unless you can show that you didn’t know your father had passed away, you may be in legal trouble.
 Friedman says, “This could be a case of fraud.
 And in that situation, the credit card company could pursue her on those grounds.”
 Based on the limited facts here, Friedman advises that you could find yourself liable for this debt, penalties, and more.

-I recommend you pay for your purchases immediately -- in full, if possible.
+I recommend you pay for your purchases immediately — in full, if possible.
 If you received an inheritance from your father, use it to pay the debt off.
 Otherwise, pay as much as you can every month until it is gone.

 As for your credit report, accounts on which you are an authorized user will show up.
 Once the card issuer is notified that your father has died, the account will be closed.
 When that happens, the account will then appear as closed on your credit report.

-From now on, here’s one simple rule to keep you out
+From now on, here’s one simple rule to keep you out of financial trouble:

 Never buy anything you can’t pay for.

-Does a personal finance problem?
-CreditCards.com’s Q&A experts answer questions from readers every weekday.
+Does a personal finance problem have you worried?
+Monday through Saturday, CreditCards.com’s Q&A experts answer questions from readers.
 Ask a question, or click on any expert to see their previous answers.